 #Which Streamer Has More Apps?

-The good news is that you can use Roku and Fire TV Stick on the same TV if you want the best of both worlds in terms of content.
+The good news is that you can run Roku and Fire TV Stick on the same TV if you want both libraries available.

 Roku Ultra